Flesh Cannot Enter In

 “Yet you have this [to your credit], that you hate the works and corrupt teachings of the Nicolaitans [that mislead and delude the people], which I also hate.
 He who has an ear, let him hear and heed what the Spirit says to the churches.

-The believers in Smyrna, martyrs who died for their faith, are told that they will not suffer from “the second death”, that death to the flesh we’re addressing here:
+The believers in Smyrna, martyrs who died for their faith, are reassured that God knows their suffering and their poverty, while reminding them they are rich in Him.They need not fear the suffering of the second death, that death to the flesh we’re addressing here:

 “Fear nothing that you are about to suffer.
 Be aware that the devil is about to throw some of you into prison, that you may be tested [in your faith], and for ten days you will have tribulation.
 Be faithful to the point of death [if you must die for your faith], and I will give you the crown [consisting] of life.